ha-khan/File-Storage-Service/README.md

 The scripts folder contains the following:
 ```
 build.sh                    # Compile the thrift files.
-runBlockServer.sh           # Start the block server on the port specified in the config.txt file.
+runBlockServer.sh           # Start the block server on the port specified in the config.txt file
-runMetaServer.sh            # Start the metadata server on the port specified in the config.txt.
+runMetaServer.sh            # Start the metadata server on the port specified in the config.txt
 ```

+A thing to note is that in the shell scripts; the path to the python scripts located in src folder will need to be changed according to your filesystem.